Saimadhu28/SCT_ML_01/README.md

 # SCT_ML_01
-# 💼 Salary Prediction using Linear Regression
+# 💼 House Price Prediction using Linear Regression

 This project was developed during my internship at **Skill Craft Technology**.
 It uses a basic Linear Regression model to predict salaries based on years of experience.

 ## 📂 Project Files
-- `Salary_Data.csv` – Dataset with experience and salary info
+- `Housing.csv` – Dataset with experience and salary info
-- `salary_prediction.py` – Python code for model training
+- `Linear Regression.py` – Python code for model training
 - `README.md` – This file

 ## 📊 Project Overview